-The soft rays of the sun were bouncing off their well brushed coats.
-The setting in of dusk was providing much needed relief from the heat of the sun and I could see them all trotting with pride, each more majestic than the one before.
+The soft rays of the sun were bouncing off their well-brushed coats.
+The setting in of dusk was providing much-needed relief from the heat of the sun and I could see them all trotting with pride, each more majestic than the one before.
 The riders and the guiders were curiously looking toward me as I sat there, taking notes from Adhiraj Singh Jodha, an able horse trainer and a fine gentleman who had spared me time today to teach about how racing horses get trained to obey their masters and how the master communicates with his horse, be it the trainer or the jockey.
-Many a time, seated behind the wooden stands of the Mahalaxmi Race Course, watching the horses whiz past at break neck speed, I pondered how interesting it would be to learn about the style of non verbal interaction where the language of the communicators was so different!
+Many a time, seated behind the wooden stands of the Mahalaxmi Race Course, watching the horses whiz past at breakneck speed, I pondered how interesting it would be to learn about the style of non-verbal interaction where the language of the communicators was so different!
 Finally today I had gotten my chance.

-Our conversation began from the day the horse turns two at the farm and is bought by his owner and then handed over to the trainer for grooming.
+Our conversation began from the day the horse turns two at the farm and is bought by its owner and then handed over to the trainer for grooming.
 The beginning days see the young horses walk around in a circle and when they are tired enough, a bit is put in his mouth and a saddle is laden on his back.
-The reward for the horse for enduring this new weight on his back is his favourite food alfalfa.
+The reward for the horse for enduring this new weight on his back is his favorite food alfalfa.
 As Maston’s experiment goes, the horse is thus conditioned into bearing weight on its back.
 The fact that all horses go around together in a circle helps keep the horse company and comfort in a strange milieu.
-Trotting is followed by hack canter, then canter, then gallop and finally the pace for the races.
+Trotting is followed by hack canter, then canter, then gallop, and finally the pace for the races.

 What makes a great jockey and horse pair?
 A temperamental horse might do good with a weak jockey since he might not be able to handle someone commanding him too firmly.
 However, a weak horse and a weak jockey is a lethal combination, doomed to failure.
 The trainer gets to decide which jockey to put in with a horse depending on how good the jockey is with his controls and with pushing the horse with the reins.

 You need to watch the ears of the horse, I was told.
 This straightened up my ears as I sensed we were now approaching the bit of conversation that would be the most critical part of my learning today.
 If the ears are pricked up, the horse is alert.
 If they are droopy, it can either signal that the horse is relaxed or lazy.
 The race watchers generally get a sense of which.
 Pricked back ears are a warning signal that the horse is irritable and finicky and might not perform his best.
 A horse on toes tells the watcher that he is excited.
-This is not a good signal since he is basically using up his energy that would best be preserved for the race.
+This is not a good signal since he is basically using up the energy that would best be preserved for the race.
 The horse also has to be in “confirmation”; any horse having crooked legs cannot be a good racer.

 “The weight of the horse is also an indicator of how well he will be performing for the day”, adds Jodha’s grandfather, who has been listening in so far.
 He was a jockey in his prime years.
-“The past weight of horses is printed in the books which horse betters refer to.
+“The past weight of horses has printed in the books which horse betters refer to.
 The present weight would be displayed on the boards.
 If there is a drop in the weight of a slightly plump horse, it can mean he would perform better today.”

 Here jockeys generally try to put him in front during the starting point of the race so that he can maintain his pace and lead on the race right from the beginning.
 Jockeys themselves lend their bodies to help the horse maximize his speed by crouching inwards and towards the front.
 The same force of aerodynamics works here as it does for airplanes – cut through the air with greater efficiency.